yagmurbarank/yagmurbarank/README.md

 ## 🚀 About Me:
 ✨ Hi there!
-I'm a computer engineering student. <br>🌱 currently learning JavaScript and React.<br>⚡ trying to improve my coding skills and become a Full Stack Developer.
+I'm a computer engineer. <br>🌱 currently learning JavaScript and React.<br>⚡ trying to improve my coding skills and become a Full Stack Developer.

  ## 💻 Tech Stack: